neo4j-partners/dataflow-flex-templates/README.md

 ## Known issues

-### Insert overloading
+### Known limitations
-- The template parallelizes insertion of nodes, limited only to the number of workers in the cluster.
+- This is not implemented in the Text writer since order by operations do not work well in Beam SQL
 - For any one label, insertion parallelism will be limited by parameter, but these will accumulate over many nodes.
 This is by design currently.

-### Sorting relationships by target node id.
+### Roadmap
-- This is not implemented in the Text writer since order by operations do not work well in Beam SQL
+- Support for reading data from other non-SQL sources including Avro, Parquet, and MongoDb

-### Flow serialization
+- Support for reading data from other SQL based sources including Spanner and Postgres
-- When loading Neo4j, opinionated flow-control is required.
-DONE.
+- Support for auditing writes to Parquet on GCS
-- Nodes must obviously be loaded before edges.
-Node loads can be highly parallelized but edge loads should be limited to 2 threads.
-DONE.
+- Supporting join transformations inside the job
-- Also, edges should be loaded in order of target edgeIds to minimize locking.
-DONE if sources support SQL pushdown.
+- Implement automap to auto-generate properties
-- When the job specification requires creating nodes and edges, nodes are bound together with a flattening function.
-This blocks additional processing until nodes are written.
+- Performance benchmark documentation

 ## Running Apache Hop
 export JAVA_HOME=`/usr/libexec/java_home -v 8`